-• Policies relating to the following:

-- 1. Provision for productive activities, such as pastoral farming and horticulture, to establish and operate in the land unit. - 2.
-A requirement for new sites to be of a size and nature that ensures smaller scale rural activities can occur and which maintains the rural character of the landscape. - 3.
-Ensuring that the scale, nature and location of non-productive activities will not have adverse effects on the rural character of the landscape or the general amenity of the locality. - An activity table which identifies that dwellings, home occupations, home stay, horticulture, pastoral farming and visitor accommodation for up to 10 people and that accommodation for care, accommodation for retired, elderly or disabled people, art galleries and museums, boarding house or hostel, boarding kennels, camping facilities, care centres, commercial firewood harvesting, forestry, multiple dwellings, outdoor adventure activities, rural property management plans, visitor accommodation for more than 10 people and wineries. - Permitted standards are set out in part 10c for the land unit and include controls on a maximum building height of 8 metres, vegetation clearance, and between 50m2 and 400m2 of earthworks depending on land gradient.
+- Policies relating to the following: - 1.
+Providing for productive activities, such as pastoral farming and horticulture to establish and operate within the land unit. - 2.
+Limiting the non-productive activities that can occur so that the rural use and character of the landscape is maintained. - 3.
+Requiring new sites to be of a size and nature which ensure that moderate to large scale productive activities can occur and which protects the expansive nature, open pattern and rural character of the landscape. - An activity table that identifies that dwellings, home occupations, home stay, horticulture, pastoral farming and visitor accommodation for up to 10 people are permitted activities.
+Boarding kennels, commercial firewood harvesting, forestry, multiple dwellings, rural property management plans, the disposal of settled solids, visitor accommodation for more than 10 people and wineries are discretionary activities. - Permitted standards are set out in part 10c for the land unit and include controls on a maximum building height of 8 metres, unlimited indigenous vegetation clearance, and between 50 and 400m of earthworks depending on land gradient.

-While landform 3 (alluvial flats) is generally applied in the same locations as land unit 3 - alluvial flats, the following changes have also been made:
+Landform 5 (productive land) is applied in the same locations as land units 5 and 6 in the existing plan.
+In addition, the following changes have also been made:

-- The land unit is not applied within the DOC estate as this land is now classified within the conservation land unit. - The land unit is not applied to land which is owned by ACC for the purposes of an esplanade reserve or local park as this land is classified within the recreation 1 land unit. - The land unit is not applied in settlement areas. - Adjustments have been made to the shape of the land unit so that it fits the shape of the coast as far as practical. - Adjustments have been made to the shape of the land unit so that it fits the aerial and cadastral land base as far as practical. - Adjustments have been made to the shape of the land unit so that it fits alongside adjoining land units in a practical manner. - New areas have been added where they were identified as having the natural character and visual prominence values of the land unit.
+- The land unit is not applied within the DOC estate as this land is now classified within the conservation land unit. - The land unit is not applied to land which is owned by ACC for the purposes of an esplanade reserve or local park as this land is classified within the recreation 1 land unit. - The land unit is not applied in settlement areas. - Adjustments have been made to the shape of the land unit so that it fits the shape of the coast as far as practical. - Adjustments have been made to the shape of the land unit so that it fits the aerial and cadastral land base as far as practical. - Adjustments have been made to the shape of the land unit so that it fits alongside adjoining land units in a practical manner. - New areas have been added where they were identified as having the rural character of the land unit.
 These areas were identified as a result of site visits (by sea, air and foot) and from aerial photography.